 • Self Certification - Trade

-Queensland Painter Licensing Overview
+Painter Licensing in Queensland

 Queensland Building and Construction Commission is Queensland's principal regulator for the building and construction industry, responsible for licensing all painters who perform regulated work in the state.
 The QBCC issues and renews licences, sets minimum requirements for licensees, investigates complaints, and takes disciplinary action against non-compliant operators.

-As of February 2026, Queensland Building and Construction Commission oversees 6,362 licensed painters across Queensland, covering 2 licence classes.
+As of February 2026, Queensland Building and Construction Commission oversees 6,362 licensed painters across Queensland, covering 3 licence classes.
 This represents one of the most comprehensive licensing regimes in Australia, designed to protect consumers and maintain industry standards.

 Penalties for Unlicensed Work